 But now the India Times reports that the same court has reversed its decision, officially allowing OnePlus to sell and import the One phone with its CyanogenMod software and branding.
 Read More

 Writing for Android Police from my home office in Virginia, it's not every day that I get to report on something somewhat close to home.
 But here it is.
 A Virginia Circuit Court judge has ruled that while police officers cannot compel a person to give up their passcode, they can demand someone use their fingerprint to unlock their phone.

 Judge Steven C. Frucci made the ruling this week, saying that giving a police officer your fingerprint is similar to providing a DNA or handwriting sample, something the law permits.
+Divulging a password or PIN, however, requires admitting or handing over knowledge, something that's protected by the Fifth Amendment (you have the right to remain silent).
 Read More

 Last year, Apple won what was perhaps the largest legal victory in its war on Android when a court ruled that Samsung infringed its patents on a significant number of devices and owed the Cupertino company in excess of a billion dollars.
 Today, however, that same judge is vacating $450m from that total until a second damages trial with a new jury can commence.

 That amount won't be stripped away entirely, mind you.
 The problem comes from the fact that the jury made some errors when it passed judgment on 14 of the infringing devices.
 Samsung's lawyers broke down the numbers for its damages and discovered that there were certain flaws in the way they were calculated.
 Read More